Elliot Sol Abrams's Profile Image

 • Successfully avoided prosecution or civil penalties of a physician being investigated for False Claims Act violations exceeding $20 million.

-• Won unanimous en banc opinion by the United States Court of Appeal for the Fourth Circuit in United States v.
+• Won unanimous en banc opinion by the United States Court of Appeals for the Fourth Circuit in United States v.
 Chamberlain, 16-4314 (2017) (Lawyers Weekly Article).

 • Obtained the release of over $2 million in seized assets in a long-running federal bribery prosecution.